rHomelab/LabBot-Cogs/README.md

 ### Making changes

-When suggesting changes, please [open an issue](https://gitlab.com/homelab-mods/LabBot/-/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=) so it can be reviewed by the team who can then suggest how and if the idea is to be implemented.
+When suggesting changes, please [open an issue](https://github.com/rHomelab/LabBot-Cogs/issues/new/choose) so it can be reviewed by the team who can then suggest how and if the idea is to be implemented.
-When submitting changes, please [create a merge request](https://gitlab.com/homelab-mods/LabBot/-/merge_requests/new) targeting the develop branch.
+When submitting changes, please [create a pull request](https://github.com/rHomelab/LabBot-Cogs/compare) targeting the develop branch.